Lene Lovich: 1986–1990: March

 Following her departure from Stiff, Lovich released "Don't Kill the Animals," a single with Nina Hagen, with whom she had appeared in Cha Cha, a film that starred Herman Brood; together, the three created the film's soundtrack.

+In May 1987, Lovich performed with a band for the first time in years at a small club in Austin Texas called The Cave Club (now called Elysium).
+She had been doing a series of events for PETA where she sang to prerecorded tapes.
+For this show, she was joined by the electronic duo Tanz Waffen (based out of Austin).
+Les Chappell, longtime partner, was not at this show.
+That sparked a renewed interest from Lovich in touring.

+Starting in 1988, Lovich toured the US (and a little in Canada) with Tanz Waffen both opening the shows as well as being her backing band in conjunction with Les Chappell.

 In 1989, after an absence of several years to raise a family, Lovich recorded the album March on Pathfinder Records.
 It was only moderately successful and was not released until nearly a year after the album's single "Wonderland" had been issued and had become an American dance hit.
 She also toured the U.S. three times immediately before, during and shortly after the release of March, giving American fans their only glimpse of her for many years to come.
-All three tours culminated with benefit concerts for People for the Ethical Treatment of Animals.
-Her tours supporting March were done with a band that featured the electronic duo Tanz Waffen as well as Les Chappell.
+Two of the three tours culminated with benefit concerts for People for the Ethical Treatment of Animals including one at the Washington Monument in 1988 and one in New York City in 1989.
+Both of those shows were hosted by The B-52s.

 Lovich contributed to the opera The Fall of the House of Usher (1991) by Peter Hammill and Judge Smith, singing the part of Madeline Usher.